 curl -u "$USERNAME:$PASSWORD" "http://$RABBIT_ADDRESS:15672/api/definitions" -X POST -H "Content-Type: application/json" -d "@$BACKUP_FOLDER/rabbit-backup.json"

-Before doing any upgrade of RabbitMQ, Pivotal recommends checking the following:
+Before doing any upgrade of RabbitMQ, VMware recommends checking the following:

-- In Operations Manager check that the status of all of the instances is healthy.
+- In Ops Manager, check that the status of all of the instances is healthy.

-- Log into the RabbitMQ Management UI and check that no alarms have been triggered and that all nodes are healthy, that is, they should display as green.
+- Check that no alarms have been triggered and that all nodes are healthy, that is, they should display as green.

 - Check that the system is not close to hitting either the memory or disk alarm.
-Do this by looking at what has been consumed by each node in the RabbitMQ Managment UI.
+Do this by looking at what each node has consumed in the RabbitMQ Management UI.

-Find the answer to your question and browse product discussions and solutions by searching the Pivotal Knowledge Base.
+Find the answer to your question and browse product discussions and solutions by searching the VMware Tanzu Knowledge Base.

 Be sure to provide the error message from